 - New Business – As noted on white board

-Studies have shown that indulgence actually weakens your child’s powers to survive, deflating motivation, and diminishing feelings of success.
-With this in mind, we engage the kids in discussions about finances and budgeting.
+We engage the kids in discussions about finances and budgeting.
 They are asked to contribute to our decisions about vacations and educational opportunities.
 For example, the kids have expressed interest in attending both Fish Camp and Heritage Camp this summer.
-We thereby discussed the cost of attending as well as logistical issues including conflicts with swim meets and family events.
+We thereby discuss the cost of attending as well as logistical issues including conflicts with swim meets and family events.
 Because the kids have all the information and are a part of the discussion, they take ownership in the decisions that are made.

 Additionally, the kids are expected to earn their own monies.
 I’ll be sharing more about this in a future post – but essentially, the money they earn is used to buy gifts for their friends (if invited to a birthday party) or to purchase things they want.